amplab/velox-modelserver/docs/deployment_guide.md

 1. Start Velox: `fab start_velox`

 #### Stopping Velox

 To stop Velox on all nodes, run `fab stop_velox`.
+__Important:__ When you are done using the cluster, log in to the AWS management console and terminate the instances.
+If you forget, you may be charged a lot of money by Amazon.

 ###<a name="secconfig"></a>Configuration
 Velox is configured by defining the `config` variable located in